Define analyses based on an MD-PMS device-event data frame and, optionally, an MD-PMS exposure data frame. See Details for how to use.

 information.

-Example: If the deviceevents
+Example: If the deviceevents variable column is event_1 where

-the source variable name for event_1
+the source variable name for event_1 is 'Event Code', specify

-event_level='Event Code'
+event_level='Event Code'.

-will not analyze by event.
+Default: NULL will not analyze by event.

-Optional exposure object of class mds_e
+Optional exposure object of class mds_e.
+See details

 for how exposure analyses definitions are handled.

-will not consider inclusion of exposure.
+Default: NULL will not consider inclusion of exposure.

 String value for the primary date unit to analyze by.
 Can

-be either 'months'
+be either 'months' or 'days'.

 Default: 'months'

-Numeric value indicating the number of date_level
+Numeric value indicating the number of date_levels

 to analyze by.

-Example: date_level='months'
+Example: date_level='months' and date_level_n=3 indicates

 analysis on a quarterly level.